Hallelujah78/crossword-app/NOTES.md

 - update README.md

 - populateClues anomaly
-  - if removeEmpty is false (in other words Force Fill Grid is checked/true) and emptyCells exists and has length greater than zero, we call fillEmptyAnswers
+  - if removeEmpty is false (in other words Force Fill Grid is checked/true) and emptyCells exists and has length greater than zero, we call resolveIncompleteClues
-  - console logging reveals fillEmptyAnswers is called many times
+  - console logging reveals resolveIncompleteClues is called many times
-  fillEmptyAnswers:
+  resolveIncompleteClues:
     - get an array of Clues where the answers are incomplete/partially filled
     - get the clues that intersect with the partially filled answers
     - for every clue that intersects with the partially filled clue